How to Build a Real Estate Website: The Ultimate Guide

 Prep Your Content

 Creating your content ahead of building your website is the way to go.
-It means you can test pages and tweak content accordingly.
+It means you can test pages and improve your real estate website content accordingly.
 Then, when the site infrastructure is built, you’re ready to launch.

 Content = everything on your site.
 Headlines, sub-headlines, calls-to-action, navigation text, photos, your bio, contact information, blog posts (just a few so your page isn’t blank to start), and so on.